steinbeck/casekit/README.md

 ## Download Source code

 This assumes that you have git working on your system and you have initialised your local repository.
-The packages HOSECodeBuilder (https://github.com/michaelwenk/HOSECodeBuilder) has to be installed on the local machine.
-It is a dependency in casekit's pom.xml and has to ready to use, e.g. in Maven's .m2 folder.

 Then, downloading casekit is just a matter of